winston9310/Scrollify-Snap-Scroll-by-WinstonDev/readme.md

-# Scrollify Snap Scroll by WinstonDev
+# Scrollify Snap Scroll WP Plugin by WinstonDev

 This WordPress plugin enhances the scrolling experience by implementing **Scrollify** to add snap scrolling between sections.
 The plugin automatically applies smooth snap scrolling to any section that contains the word `snap` in its class name.